 Sepsis is not a very common word, and its meaning is still unfamiliar to many people.
 Unfortunately, it is a growing problem in nursing homes and carries significant, life-threatening risks.
 When nursing home staff do not properly care for their residents, the likelihood of developing sepsis increases.
 If you have a parent or relative living in such a facility, you expect the best level of care.
 Nursing homes that negligently cause their patients to develop sepsis and other conditions can be held liable.
+A nursing home injury attorney in Atlanta can help you hold the responsible party liable if this occurs.

 Sepsis occurs when the immune system is overwhelmed by infection, causing the body’s response to be extremely weakened.
 Sepsis can be life-threatening; if left untreated, it may cause septic shock, which often results in death.
 This is especially dangerous to the elderly in nursing homes who may have preexisting medical conditions or weakened immune systems.